Security details

 When an admin invites someone to a group, the admin's browser decrypts the vault key (using their own private key) and re-encrypts it with the new member's public key.
 No plaintext vault key ever touches the server.

 Every credential you save — password, username, notes — is encrypted with the group's vault key using AES-256-GCM before being sent to the server.
 The server stores the ciphertext and a random IV.
-Decryption happens in your browser after you sign in and your private key is unlocked.
+Decryption happens in your browser after you sign in and your RSA private key is decrypted.

 What the server stores